Complex structures on nilpotent Lie algebras with one-dimensional center: Introduction

-The proof of this theorem is given in Section~\ref{reduc-fam-FI} (for Family I) and Section~\ref{reduc-fam-FII} (for Family II).
-Furthermore, we also provide the relation between the different values of the tuples in Theorem~\ref{intro-main-theorem-1} and the structure of the ascending central series of the Lie algebra $\frg$ (see Table~\ref{tab:valores-complejos} and Table~\ref{tab:valores-complejos2} in Theorem~\ref{main-theorem}).
-This is a crucial step for the classification of $8$-dimensional nilpotent Lie algebras with 1-dimensional center admitting a complex structure, which is the second main result of this paper:
+We then provide the relation between the equivalence classes of complex structures on $8$-dimensional nilpotent Lie algebras $\frg$ with $1$-dimensional center and the ascending central series of $\frg$ (see Tables~\ref{tab:valores-complejos} and~\ref{tab:valores-complejos2} in Theorem~\ref{main-theorem}).
+This is a crucial step for the proof of the following classification result, which is the main result of this paper:

 \begin{theorem} {\textbf{(Classification of nilpotent Lie algebras)}} Let $\frg$ be an 8-dimensional NLA with $1$-dimensional center.
 Then, $\frg$ has a complex structure if and only if it is isomorphic to one (and only one) in the following list: